AdobeDocs/uxp-xd/src/pages/uxp/reference-spectrum/index.md

+---
+title: Spectrum UXP Reference
+description: "Spectrum UXP is an implementation of the Spectrum Web Components(https://opensource.adobe.com/spectrum-web-components/) API and the Spectrum(https"
+---

 # Spectrum UXP Reference

 Spectrum UXP is an implementation of the [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/) API and the [Spectrum](https://spectrum.adobe.com/) Design System.